JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 # Delayed choice equals 'necromancy?'

-In view of the surprising results already obtained it was inevitable that, sooner or later, someone would pose the apparently stupid question, "What would happen if the second slit was not opened until its photon or electron had already gone through the alternative open slit."
+In view of the surprising results already obtained it was inevitable that, sooner or later, someone would pose the apparently stupid question, “What would happen if the second slit was not opened until its photon or electron had already gone through the alternative open slit.”

 The actual result from testing this hypothesis is illustrated below.
 With just one slit open, a single bar was obtained (not shown).

 When the second slit was opened but only after the photon had already passed through and beyond the first slit, the single dots gradually built up into the bars of the interference pattern.
 This remained true when any signal to open the second slit would need to exceed the speed of light.
 Thus any such signal would need to be non-local. (ref.
 Hellmuth at al, 1986)

-Labelled 'necromancy' (utilizing information from the dead) when first proposed, the actual  experimental proof for "non-locality" had to await development of appropriate technology before becoming achievable.
+Labelled 'necromancy' (utilizing information from the dead) when first proposed, the actual  experimental proof for “non-locality” had to await development of appropriate technology before becoming achievable.
 In the meantime advances both in theory and technology already indicated what the probable result would be.

 Image here

 # Hidden variables and non-locality

 The critical advance in theory came from Irish physicist, John Bell, whose 1965 theorem, among other important predictions, showed that in order to be compatible with quantum theory, hidden variables must be non-local.
-This was contrary to the criticism of quantum theory by Einstein who insisted that the theory was incomplete, that there must be undiscovered "hidden variables" that would complete the theory and make its extraordinary results rational.
+This was contrary to the criticism of quantum theory by Einstein who insisted that the theory was incomplete, that there must be undiscovered “hidden variables” that would complete the theory and make its extraordinary results rational.
 To his dying day, Einstein would not accept the concept of non-local signals.
 For him, all had to be predictable, determinist, and within the boundaries set by local signaling, the speed of light being the upper limit.

 Einstein was long dead before technology advanced sufficiently to permit the concept of non-locality to be put to empirical testing.